SetaSouto/feathers-rabbitmq-transport/README.md

 Add an aditional postfix to the queue's names.
 The default queue name is `<service>-<method>` but if you provide this configuration it will be `<service>-<method><postfix>`.

+### Requeue

+The nacked messages (service method call failed) are discarded by default.
+If you want to requeue (and then reprocess) the messages that generats errors you can set this config to true.

 ## How it works